musicmichaelc/lyluatex-music-template/README.md

 ## Github workflow pre-configured

-Pushing new commits to a repository created from this starter template, will trigger a workflow which produces pdf-files as artifacts.
+Pushing new commits to a repository created from this starter template will trigger a workflow which produces pdf-files as artifacts.

 ## Usage